PLAZMAMA/plazmama.github.io/WGU/D333-Ethics_in_Technology.md

 - **Policies** are guidelines and laws by which the organization must abide.
 - **Processes** are a collection of tasks designed to acomplish an objective.
 - A **code of ethics** states the principles and core values that are essential to the work of a particular occupational group.
-- The **Fair Credit Reporting Act** regulates operations of credit reporting bureaus.
+- The **Fair Credit Reporting Act** regulates the collection storage and use of credit information in possesion of the credit reporting bureaus.
 - The **Fair and Accurate Credit Transaction Act** allows consumers to request and obtain a free credit report each year.
 - The **American Recovery and Reinvestment Act** included strong privacy provisions for EHRs, including banning the sale of health information, promoting the use of audit trails and ecryption, and provising right of access for patients.
 - Title III of the **Omnibus Crime Controler and Safe Street Act**(AKA the wiretap act) regulates the interception of wire or oral communications.